contractlevel/yield/README.md

 ## Acknowledgement

-The idea for this project came from the [Concero V2 Whitepaper, Section 7.1](https://concero.io/v2_whitepaper.pdf).
+The idea for this project was inspired by the [Concero V2 Whitepaper, Section 7.1](https://concero.io/v2_whitepaper.pdf).